polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/use-a-pallet.md

 used to interact with FRAME pallets.
 We will also learn more about how to use the Front-End Template to invoke privileged functions with the Sudo pallet, which is included by default as part of the Node Template.
 Finally, you will learn how to interpret the different types of events and errors that FRAME pallets may emit.

 To get started, use the account selector from the Front-End Template to select Alice's account and then use the Pallet Interactor component to call [the `setName` dispatchable](https://substrate.dev/rustdocs/v2.0.0/pallet_nicks/enum.Call.html#variant.set_name) function from the `nicks` pallet.
 You can select any name you'd like as long as it is no shorter than the `MinNickLength` and no longer than the `MaxNickLength` you configured in the previous step.
+Use the "Signed" button to execute the function.

 ![Set a Name](assets/tutorials/add-a-pallet/set-name.png)